THE PERFECT 2-DAY ITINERARY FOR SPLIT, CROATIA

 DUBROVNIK

-I’m sure you’ve all heard of Dubrovnik, and if you’re visiting Split, it’s probably already on your itinerary.
+If you’re visiting Split, Dubrovnik is probably already on your itinerary.
+If it’s not, consider visiting it for a day (or two!)
 Dubrovnik is probably Croatia’s most beautiful town and definitely the most popular one.
 It’s in southern Croatia, a few hours away from Split.
-If you’re interested in visiting Dubrovnik read my ULTIMATE DUBROVNIK TRAVEL GUIDE for any help you might need.
+If you’re interested in visiting Dubrovnik here’s my ULTIMATE DUBROVNIK TRAVEL GUIDE for any help you might need.

 ISLAND HOP!